parker02311/PC-CC/README.md

 Another massive thank you to **Distantz** for creating the original NL2 CSV to Lua python converter which the website is based on.

-And of course, thank you to **coppertime** and the rest of the modding community for their support and listening to my weeks of trying to figure out crashes.
+And of course, thank you to **Coppertine** and the rest of the modding community for their support and listening to my weeks of trying to figure out crashes.

 ## Contributors